NoHai/nohai-api/Readme.md

 * `npm run production:all` - lints the code with fixing, builds and starts the application for **production environment** (a single command to rule them all, usually used in development for starting the app faster)
 * `npm run production:copy:settings` - copies the **src/presentation/settings/production.json** file to **dist/presentation/settings** folder

-> The command `npm run production:all` is kid of a *single command to rule them all*, usually it's used in development for starting the app faster
+> The command `npm run production:all` is kid of a *single command to rule them all*, usually it's used in development for starting the app faster.

 ## Main dependencies
 * [Awilix](https://github.com/jeffijoe/awilix#readme)